Go On An Italian Adventure In Matera, The City Of Stones

 A Language Learning Stroll Through Matera

-The course is made specifically for intermediate learners who want to improve their listening and speaking skills while discovering something of the city’s peculiarities and culture.
+The lesson is made specifically for intermediate learners who want to improve their listening and speaking skills while discovering something of the city’s peculiarities and culture.
 This all takes place as we follow Alba and Carlo on their adventures: Listening in on their conversations and taking one or the other’s role is all part of the fun.
 The other part is, of course, the riddle —will you be able to solve it before Alba and Carlo?

 Whether you do or not — you’ll definitely have fun trying!